Wr0ngName/simple-shortener/README.md

 ## Introduction

-Originally, I've found the sources for this project via GitHub.
+Originally, I've found the sources for this project via GitHub (https://github.com/azlux/Simple-URL-Shortener).
 However, I was not satisfied by how the security was handled, nor the userID generated, and a hole bunch of details.

 These aspects have driven me to start a fork of this, and make it differently.
 Also, most of the functionnalties have been kept, some have been added, but a big part of this inner skeleton has been redeveloped.